solana-labs/solana/SECURITY.md

 --

-If you do not receive a response in the advisory, send an email to security@solana.com with the full URL of the advisory you have created.
+If you do not receive a response in the advisory, send an email to security@anza.xyz with the full URL of the advisory you have created.
 DO NOT include attachments or provide detail sufficient for exploitation regarding the security issue in this email. **Only provide such details in the advisory**.

-If you do not receive a response from security@solana.com please followup with the team directly.
+If you do not receive a response from security@anza.xyz please followup with the team directly.
 You can do this in the `#core-technology` channel of the [Solana Tech discord server](https://solana.com/discord), by pinging the `Anza` role in the channel and referencing the fact that you submitted a security problem.